 If the value of the goods is greater than the stated amount, then a Customs Declaration CN23 must be used instead.

-As of 1st Jan 2021, any goods going from the United Kingdom to the European Union WILL need a Customs Declaration (i.e. CN22 or CN23 as per the value rules above).
+As of 1st Jan 2021, any goods going from the United Kingdom to the European Union WILL need a Customs Declaration (i.e. Customs Declaration Form or CN23 as per the value rules above).

-Why do I need a Customs Declaration (CN22)?
+Why do I need a Customs Declaration Form (CN22)?

-The CN22 document informs customs, in both sending and receiving countries, of the contents of your consignment and helps them to check for banned or restricted items.
-Customs use the details you provide on the CN22 to assess the goods’ nature, purpose, origin and value.
+The Customs Declaration Form, also known as the CN22 customs form, informs customs, in both sending and receiving countries, of the contents of your consignment and helps them to check for banned or restricted items.
+Customs use the details you provide on the CN22 to assess the goods’ nature, purpose, origin, and value.
 To make the customs assessment easier, try and provide the customs tariff (HS Code) for the product(s) you have in your consignment on the CN22 declaration.
 You MUST have a Customs Declaration to send goods outside of your country (United Kingdom).
 If a declaration is not provided or completed incorrectly, this may result in delays in processing or even seizure of the goods.